descostesn/chromglycomethods/figure2/B/README.md

 ## Description

     Volcano plot indicating the differentially expressed genes upon degradation of OGT by siRNA in mouse ES cells.
-We found 867 down regulated and 594 upregulated genes.
-Among these, 44 down- and 12 up-regulated genes have a fold-change higher than two. !! indicate nb with glc
+We found 867 down regulated (dark blue) and 594 upregulated genes (dark red).
+Among these, 44 down- and 12 up-regulated genes have a fold-change higher than two.
+33 down- (light blue) and 2 up-regulated (orange) genes had an O-GlcNac peaks.

 !~! check also previous numbers from script